What Is a Home Appraisal?

 - Clean and touch up interior walls and repair any damage.

 - The landscape should be mowed. bushes and trees trimmed

 - Exterior paint should be in good condition without cracks.

 - Clean the home top to bottom and remove all clutter

 - Touch up paint on moldings and doors

 - Open all the windows and blinds to allow more light in

 - Steam clean the carpets and polish tile or wood floors

 A home inspection is not required for a home loan.
 The appraisal the lender receives is enough to show the property meets the FHA requirements.
-However, an FHA inspection is highly recommended.
-The appraisal does not check certain health and safety features such as, operating ceiling fans or light fixtures.
+However, getting a home inspection prior to closing is highly recommended.
+The appraisal does not check certain health and safety features such as operating ceiling fans or light fixtures.

 Check the HUD website for more information on home appraisals